GrimmOutlook/nfl-player-compare/README.md

 ## API Reference:

-NFL.com Fantasy Football Web Services Documentation - Version 1  -  http://api.fantasy.nfl.com/v1/docs
+NFL.com Fantasy Football Web Services Documentation - Version 1  -  https://api.fantasy.nfl.com/v1/docs

-Specifically, the API url endpoint used to retrieve player information is: http://api.fantasy.nfl.com/v1/players/scoringleaders
+Specifically, the API url endpoint used to retrieve player information is: https://api.fantasy.nfl.com/v1/players/scoringleaders

 ## Note of Caution - Important!!!

-1. As of May 21st, 2017, the NFL API site used for this application is undergoing an update.
-As a result, the player statistics from any year prior to 2016 returns all false values, which are rendered as "0" in this app.
-The player name, team, and position, along with the player photo and his team's logo are still rendered for all possible years.
-Correct statistics from years other than 2016 had been rendered prior to this update, and hopefully will again.
+1. The NFL API site used for this application undergoes a periodic unscheduled update.
+As a result, the player statistics from any given year returns all false values, which are rendered as "0" in this app.
+The player name, team, and position, along with the player photo are still rendered for all possible years.

 ## Screenshots:
 First Page: